microsoft/Windows-iotcore-samples/Samples/NTServiceRpc/README.md

   - csharp
 products:
   - windows
-description: This sample demonstrates the use of a NT service with an UWP app
+description: This sample demonstrates the use of a NT service with an UWP app and Windows 10 IoT Core.
 ---

 # NT Service example